 Following an inspection, you will receive a food hygiene rating scheme.
 To be awarded a 4 or 5 star rating you must be able to demonstrate a high level of compliance with food hygiene law.

 The level of compliance will be assessed by one of our food safety officers when your business is inspected.

 To find out how to achieve a high food hygiene rating score see achieving a high food hygiene rating score.

-Scoring highly can improve reputation, increase customer confidence and attract a higher amount of custom.
-Businesses with a rating of 3 or above will also be promoted on Preston's official visit Preston eat and drink website.
+Scoring highly can improve your reputation, increase customer confidence and attract a higher amount of custom.
+Businesses with a rating of 3 or above will also be promoted on Preston's official Visit Preston website's food and drink directory.

 You may need to apply for food business approval instead of registering a food business if you both produce and supply certain foods of animal origin to other food businesses (not directly to the public).